Happiness feels great, doesn’t it?

-Outpatient rehab in Agoura requires a lot of hard work.
-You probably won’t feel happy in the early days of sobriety but you will be creating meaning in your life.
-You will also have the opportunity to work through some of the reasons why you might not be happy.
-Talk therapy can help you identify deep-rooted issues like trauma, abuse or poor self-esteem.
+Outpatient rehab requires a lot of hard work.
+You probably won’t feel happy in the early days of sobriety, but you will create meaning in your life.
+You will also have the opportunity to work through the reasons why you might not be happy.
+Talk therapy can help identify deep-rooted issues like trauma, abuse or poor self-esteem.
 Happily, deep thinking is related to both happiness and meaning.

 Here are some other ways to build a life of meaning in addiction recovery:

 - Remember that you can still have fun.
 It might look different at first, but eventually you’ll re-establish connections with others and find your passions and hobbies.

 - Stay connected to your peer network.
 You’ll need to make lots of changes to avoid your triggers, but listen to your support network.
 Some people, like your sponsor, have been through this before.

 - Avoid toxicity in your life.
 Whether it’s people, places or things, try to eliminate toxicity from your life.
 You don’t need negative energy to bring you down.